track507/Valda-Spire-of-Secrets/README.md

   - Warden Class and Subclasses (written by nanur, edited/updated by trackatnite)
   - Witch Class and Subclasses (written by PoetGod, edited/changed by trackatnite)
   - Warmage Class and Subclasses (written by trackatnite)
-  - All spells (written by trackatnite)
+  - All spells (written by u/Anasurimborlnnrilatas, updated/edited by trackatnite)
-  - Barbarian Subclasses
+  - Subclasses (written ny trackatnite)

 ### WIP:
   - Investigator Class and Subclasses (seaw0rld)